matthewjz-lyonsk6/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and maintainability are key for long-term project success."

 This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process, which can often lead to overly complex and hard-to-maintain code.
 It suggests that a programmer should write clean, straightforward code initially and optimize it later based on actual performance measurements.
 This strategy helps ensure software sustainability and adaptability over time.

+# 2024-01-23
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity as it breeds bugs and hinders maintenance.
+Write code that's easy to read, understand, and reason about, even if it means investing more time upfront.
+Remember, you write code once but read it many times over its lifetime."

+"Another pearl: 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on making your code correct first, then optimize only where and when profiling indicates it's necessary.
+Don't let speculative performance enhancements lead to convoluted and hard-to-maintain code."